 What Is a Will?

-A will is a type of legal document that outlines your wishes regarding the distribution of your property, along with the care of any minor children.
 It’s important to note that a will is something that everyone should have in place.
-There is a stigma that only wealthy people benefit from having a will, but there are many reasons why anyone would want to have a will included in their estate.
+There is a common misconception that only wealthy people benefit from having a will, but there are many reasons that anyone would want to have a will included in their estate plan.

 Here are a few reasons why creating a will is important: